-If you are applying for a management position, a question you’ll certainly be asked in the interview is, “What is your management style?”
-Being prepared with your answer in advance will make you sound more professional, will deliver an impactful answer the interviewer and increase your chances of receiving an employment offer.
+If you apply for a management position, a question you’ll certainly be asked in the interview is, “What is your management style?”
+Being prepared with your answer in advance will make you sound more professional, deliver an impactful answer to the interviewer, and increase your chances of receiving an employment offer.

 What The Interviewer Wants To Know

 When an interviewer asks, “What is your management style?” they’re looking to see if you’ve had management experience.
-Those with management experience have the knowledge to be able to say what good management looks like and what bad management looks like.
+Those with management experience know to say what good management looks like and what bad management looks like.
 Through this answer, you’ll show your true experience level beyond your resume.

 What A Good Answer Looks Like

 A good answer to this interview question is one that addresses a few bullet points.
 Those points are: